top of page

 Rationale:

-MaineCare, Maine’s Medicaid system for families in need will not be a political football.
 There is a two-sided problem to MaineCare that needs to be addressed.
 First, we in the United States developed a system where Medicaid policyholders subject their service providers to a lower reimbursement rate.
 This is a form of structural discrimination, as MaineCare coverage automatically makes the holder a second-class citizen in healthcare settings.
-Some providers don’t accept Medicaid patients.
+The people in Maine with legitimate needs should get help.
+Some providers don’t even accept Medicaid patients.
 The other part of the two-sided problem is the massive expansion of MaineCare since 2019.
-People on the left-side of this issue refuse to reform MaineCare.
-Work requirements for able-bodied people has been a part of welfare regulation at the state and national levels for decades.
-Some oppose work requirements, but in reality, work opportunities give hope and purpose to Maine citizens and families.
+People on the far left of the political spectrum refuse to reform MaineCare.
+Work requirements for able-bodied people is a positive requirement and has been a part of welfare regulation at the state and national levels for decades.
+Some on the far left oppose work requirements, but in reality, work opportunities give hope and purpose to Maine citizens and families.

-Maine is the same size as New Hampshire, yet we have more than double the number of MaineCare enrollees.
-MaineCare has been used by politicians as a backdoor path to single-payer healthcare, instead of adequately covering those in need.
-This has caused the implosion of hospitals, nursing homes, birthing centers, group homes, mental health facilities, and many other provider entities.
-Providers and Maine citizens in general know full-well that the low rate of reimbursement combined with the explosion in enrollees in MaineCare utilization to approximately 400,000 Mainers is the cause of the system breakdown.
-MaineCare is for people in need.
-Working with Congress, Maine will market other subsidized insurance mechanisms to humanly transition the approximately 100,000 single Mainers without children who are currently enrolled in MaineCare.
+Maine is the same size as New Hampshire, yet we have more than double the number of MaineCare enrollees than the New Hampshire Medicaid system.
+MaineCare has been used by Maine politicians and a few other states as a backdoor path to single-payer healthcare, instead of adequately covering those in need.
+This has caused failures of some hospitals, nursing homes, birthing centers, group homes, mental health facilities, and many other provider entities that accept Medicaid dollars.
+Both providers and other Maine citizens know full-well that the low rate of reimbursement combined with the explosion in the number of enrollees in MaineCare to approximately 400,000 Mainers has caused the system to breakdown.
+MaineCare is Medicaid.
+Medicaid is for people in need.
+Working with Congress, Maine can market other subsidized insurance mechanisms to transition single Mainers without children out of MaineCare in a humane way.

 Updated Logo_edited.jpg